Some have said, “Larry, you should write a book” which I never did because,

 There’s still much to be added, especially instructive material threading the ANGER and MOTIVATION sections at the end, as well as breaking this massive amount of information into more chewable chunks.

-What follows can be used as a stand alone learning tool, or along with a partner: like a parent and child, sitting side-by-side with their own Smartphone or Tablet size monitor.
+What follows can be used as a stand alone learning tool, or along with a partner: like a parent and child, sitting side-by-side with their own Smartphone or laptop monitor.
 The parent could read the material and the “student” could listen and zoom in on specific charts as directed.
 The potential is limitless.

 Note: A humorous but enlightening vision just came to me: I see a parent and their possibly defiant “hormonally turbulent teen” together in the same room, able to hear each other, with teen slouching on couch, smart phone in hand, while parent assumes a less threatening position in their “easy chair”.